 I’m not someone who loses his keys often, but it’s happened enough that I’ve decided to settle on one place to keep them.
 A hook in my kitchen, to be specific.

-Whereas being tidy is important, I believe there’s other reasons to keep things in their place.
+Whereas being tidy is essential, I believe there are other reasons to keep things in their place.
 Having a place for my keys, tools, or just a roll of masking tape, leads to efficiency in terms of putting these items to use.
-It might seem a little obsessive-compulsive but for me it’s more a type of situational awareness.
+It might seem a little obsessive-compulsive, but for me, it’s more a type of situational awareness.
 The main difference is that I’m not aiming to survive an emergency.

-Instead, I’m just trying to be a successful decision maker.
+Instead, I’m just trying to be a successful decision-maker.
 There are reasons I wouldn’t want to fail, right?
-And decision fatigue can happen, especially after a prolonged periods of making decisions.
+And decision fatigue can happen, especially after a prolonged period of making decisions.
 This could be part of the reason we get so frustrated when we can’t find our keys.
 We decide they’re in our jacket pocket.
 Wrong.
 Then, we try the nightstand.
-Wrong, again.
+Wrong again.
 Maybe they’re in our pants.
 And so on.

-It’s better to just have a place for your stuff.
-It’s a lot easier–unless you just want to make multiple copies of your keys and leave them everywhere you’re likely to look.
-That could work but it’s seems like a lot more trouble than a hook.
+It’s better just to have a place for your stuff.
+It’s a lot easier–unless you want to make multiple copies of your keys and leave them everywhere you’re likely to look.
+That could work, but it seems like a lot more trouble than a hook.

 photo: Chunlea Ju